 See your own GP as soon as you can and ask for a WorkCover First Certificate of Capacity.
 When informing the GP about your workplace injury, it’s crucial to provide them with accurate details of the incident.
 The certificate will state whether you require any time off work or what restrictions you have to continue.
 When you fill out a Workers’ Compensation Claim, make copies of both the Certificate and Claim Form.
 This is for your records when you give the original documents to your employer.

-For more information on filling out your form, Read of blog on how to make a WorkCover claim.
+For more information on filling out your form, Read our blog on how to make a WorkCover claim.

 Make your claim as soon as possible

 The sooner you fill out a Workers’ Compensation Claim Form and provide it to your employer the better.
-Your employer will have 5 days to complete their section of the Form and lodge both documents to the insurer.
+Your employer will have 7 days to complete their section of the Form and lodge both documents to the insurer.
 The insurer is required to notify you within 14 days of receiving your Claim Form.
-They should contact you whether the claim has been accepted or denied.
-They will also notify you if they are pending liability on receipt of further information.
-10 days after this letter the claim is automatically in dispute.

 Ensuring that your claim form is filled out as accurately and as fully as possible will make the claim process easier.
 You don’t want to give them any excuses to delay making a decision due to: